Behind the Scenes on the Piste

 Time for a break…

-Once the pistes are signed-off as safe the lifts can open for recreational skiers, but the pisteurs remain on call for emergency recoveries of anyone unfortunate enough to have a bad fall requiring medical treatment.
-The steel-thighed teams are soon on scene to transport the patient safely and swiftly down the mountain, skiing with a heavy stretcher sled or hitching it to a snowmobile.
+After their early-morning skiing experience the pisteurs remain on call for other duties such as emergency recoveries of anyone unfortunate enough to have a bad enough fall to require medical treatment.
+Once a call goes out then the steel-thighed teams are soon on scene to transport the patient swiftly but safely down the mountain, which can mean skiing with a heavy stretcher sled or, if it’s more than a simple descent, hitching it to a snowmobile.

-At the end of the day the lifts close and the mountain falls silent, and which point the meticulous inspection patrol begins again, this time in reverse.
-As soon as the last skiers have begun their final descents the pisteurs fan out behind them, re-skiing every piste to check for stragglers or anyone in difficulty.
-At times like these the total silence is a great aid to concentration – and you have to say that in good visibility the teams enjoy this aspect of their work.
-As before, every single run is signed off by the pisteur responsible, ready for the piste-groomers to begin their overnight work.
+When the lifts close at the end of the day and the mountain falls silent, another meticulous inspection patrol begins all over again.
+As soon as the last skiers have begun their final descents the pisteurs start to fan out behind them, re-skiing every piste to check for stragglers or anyone who might be in difficulty.
+At times like these the total silence which descends on the mountain is a great aid to concentration, and you have to say that when visibility and snow conditions are good, this aspect of their work is something the teams really enjoy.
+As before, every single run is signed off by the pisteur responsible, ready for the piste-groomers to begin their own vital but much more more solitary overnight work.